Filip-Dymczyk/Control_methods/README.md

+## Author : Filip Dymczyk.

-## Repository Overview
+## Repository overview
-The aim of this repository is to increase the knowledge about dynamical systems and control methods as well as - OOP programming skills.
-It uses c++17 to implement the logic of dynamical systems itself.
-On top of that, external library - matplotlibcpp is used to display the time reponses of the created simulation objects.
-Components are tested using Googletest testing framewok.
+The aim of this repository is to increase the knowledge about dynamical systems and control methods, as well as, OOP programming skills.
+It uses c++17 for implementation.
+On top of that, it uses: Matplotlibcpp - to display the time reponses of the created simulation objects and GoogleTest - to test the projects elements.

 ### Features added:
 - Integrator and derivative component.